Get your copy of the ultimate guide to lead generation through telecalling (scripts included)

-No matter how much we deny it, a solid ‘incentive for sales team’ program is something that attracts many sales professionals.
-Given the complexities of today, a well-thought sales incentive model is absolutely necessary to motivate salespeople to sell effectively.
+Given the complexities of today, well-thought sales incentive models are absolutely necessary to motivate your salespeople to sell effectively.

-In fact, a company should compensate its salespeople in a way that does not require them to be told what to do, rather, they should feel motivated to succeed and contribute to the company’s objectives.
+In fact, a company should compensate its salespeople in a way that does not require them to be told what to do.
+Instead, they should feel motivated to succeed and contribute to the company’s objectives.

 Let’s begin by defining what sales incentives are.